Share this

 Many people often conflate sexual orientation with gender identity and expression.
 However, these two terms differ in important ways, according to the National LGBT Health Education Center.

-Sexual orientation refers to a person's romantic and sexual preferences in a partner, including terms like gay, lesbian, bisexual, and heterosexual.
-Healthcare professionals should keep in mind that a patient's sexual orientation does not inherently define their gender or gender expression.
+Sexual orientation usually refers to a person’s romantic or sexual preferences and includes labels like gay, straight, queer, lesbian, bisexual, and heterosexual, among others.
+Healthcare professionals should remember that a patient’s sexual orientation does not inherently define their gender or gender expression or that of the patient’s partner(s).

-Beth Niernberg, a mental health counselor who works with members of the LGBTQ+ community, as well as transgender and nonbinary children and adults, specifies that even if patients outwardly appear to identify as male or female, they may identify otherwise.
+Beth Niernberg, a mental health counselor who works with child and adult members of the LGBTQ+ community, says that patients may appear to you as male or female, but they may not be.

 "Their gender expression may not give you clues as to how they identify," Niernberg says.
 "So don't assume because they have polished nails and makeup on their face that they identify as a woman."

-Niernberg further points out that healthcare professionals should not make assumptions about the gender of a patient or a patient's partner based on previous visits or records.
+Niernberg further points out that healthcare professionals should not make assumptions about the patient’s gender or partner based on previous visits or records.

 "Gender identity is deeply personal and may change across a lifespan, so you may treat someone who identifies as they/them at one visit and he/him the next," Niernberg says.
 "It's our job to check in at every visit."